quantori/FastqHeat/README.md

 Copyright © 2021 [Quantori](https://www.quantori.com/).
 Custom Software Solutions.
 All rights reserved.

-This program (wrapper) was created to help to download data from [SRA database](https://www.ncbi.nlm.nih.gov/sra/) or European Nucleotide Archive.
-It uses one of the three different methods to download data depending on user's choice:
-**fasterq-dump** to download runs from NCBI's Sequence Read Archive (SRA), **FTP** or **Aspera** to download runs from European Nucleotide Archive (ENA).
+This program (wrapper) was created to help to download data from [SRA database](https://www.ncbi.nlm.nih.gov/sra/) or [European Nucleotide Archive](https://www.ebi.ac.uk/ena/browser/home).
+It uses one of the three different methods to download data depending on user's choice: **fasterq-dump** to download runs from NCBI's Sequence Read Archive (SRA), ** FTP** or **Aspera** to download runs from European Nucleotide Archive (ENA).
 This program also uses the **ENA Portal API** to retrieve metadata.

 Author: **Quantori**

 ## How it works

-This program takes `ena` or `ncbi` as data source and an SRA study identifier or run ids from its arguments and/or textfile.
+This program takes `ena` or `ncbi` as data source and a study identifier or run ids from its arguments and/or textfile.
 It will then download the relevant files directly, or delegate downloading to `fasterq-dump` or Aspera CLI.
 This program will also take care of obtaining required metadata, verify checksums of the downloaded files, and retry failed downloads.
-Text file containing SRA study identifiers or runs ids should have separate lines whit ids.
+Text file containing study identifiers or runs ids should have separate lines whit ids.
 Ids passed to program arguments should be separated by comma `,`.
 For more information see CLI usage

 ## Installation

+FastqHeat is being developed and tested under Python 3.9.x.

+### Using pip

 This will install the project and its external Python dependencies.
 Depending on the method you choose for downloading data, you may have to install additional command-line utilities, as explained in the [supported methods section](#supported-methods).

-### Using pip

 1. [Make sure you have installed a supported version of Python](https://www.python.org/downloads/).
 2. Clone this project from GitHub or download it as an archive.